andre-jeon/Sprint-Challenge--RDBMS-and-API-Intros-java-todos/README.md

 OneToMany relationship from User to Todo.
 Mutiple Todos are in one User.

 2. Can you explain how you connected your API to a database?
+By using JPA.

 3. Can you explain the flow of data from client through the backend system and back to the client?
+First you make a call to you endpoint.
+If there is a method set to that endpoint, when the endpoint is hit, it will run.
+If the method runs successfully, it will return the data.

 4. How did you handle querying in your application: custom querying vs JPA Querying?
+Custom Querying.

 ## Instructions